Nose surgery (rhinoplasty)

 What to expect after nose surgery

-After nose surgery, Dr. Appel will use a splint to help your nose keep its new shape for a few days to a week.
+After nose surgery, the surgeon will use a splint to help your nose keep its new shape for a few days to a week.
 Nasal packs or soft plastic splints might be placed in your nostrils to stabilize the dividing wall between the air passages.